sixgweb/oc-plugin-documentation/docs/forms/faq.md

 ## Can I send a confirmation email to the user?
 First, Please install the [RainLab.Notify integration](/notifyforms/).
 Toggle **Send Notifications** to ON and set the **Sender Email Field** value, under the Form's Settings->Notifying tab.

+## Are forms available as snippets?
+Unfortunately, Forms does not work as a snippet.
+Forms depends on Attributize, which exposes backend forms for frontend use.
+This complexity requires the Form Entry component be added directly to the Editor and not nested inside other component's output, as a snippet.